hebermattos/scaling-app-rabbitmq/README.md

-# Scaling your App with RabbitMQ
+# Scaling your app with RabbitMQ

 ## At the beginning...